-For nurses who are on their feet all day, having the right pair of shoes can mean the difference between agony and excellence.
+For nurses who are on their feet all day, having the right pair of non slip shoes for work can mean the difference between agony and excellence.
 When you nurses aren’t distracted by foot pain, you’re free to concentrate on providing amazing care for your patients.
 So here are some things you should look for when buying a pair of nurse shoes.

 For female nurses, I would encourage you to take a look at the white SR Max Geneva.
 This highly rated comfort clog looks great and is built with extra support and cushion for long work days.
 It runs just a touch long, so I encourage you to consider ordering a ½ size smaller than your typical size.